Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Results

 \subsection{RQ2: \rqtwo}

 Crashes in GitHub and Kaggle notebooks can stem from either code that uses ML libraries or general Python code.
 We analyze the distribution of ML/Python bugs to understand ML-specific crashes.
 Additionally, we examine the root causes of both ML and Python bugs, as shown in~\autoref{fig: res_rqtwo_co_occurrence}, to gain deeper insights into their distinctions and similarities.
+Furthermore, we examine the frequency of crashes directly linked to the use of ML libraries (see~\autoref{fig: res_rqone_library}) to identify which libraries present the greatest challenges.

-\paragraph*{\textit{ML bugs and Python bugs}} ML bugs account for 64\% of crashes overall in ML notebooks, with 59\% on GitHub and 71\% on Kaggle.
-The $\chi^2$ test reveals a significant difference in the distribution of ML and Python bugs between the two platforms ($p<0.001$).
-These findings suggest that a substantial proportion of crashes on both platforms stems from code that directly interacts with ML libraries, with the impact being particularly pronounced in Kaggle notebooks.
+\paragraph*{\textit{ML bugs vs. Python bugs}} ML bugs account for 67.7\% of crashes overall in ML notebooks (GH: 62.8\%, KG: 73.0\%).
+The $\chi^2$ test reveals a significant difference in the distribution of ML and Python bugs between the two platforms ($p<0.01$).
+These findings suggest that a substantial proportion of crashes on both platforms stems from code that interacts with ML libraries, with the impact being particularly pronounced in Kaggle notebooks.

-\important{Finding 2.1}{A higher percentage of crashes in both GitHub and Kaggle notebooks are attributed to ML bugs (GitHub:~59\%, Kaggle: 71\%) compared to Python bugs.
-Kaggle exhibits an even more significant prevalence of ML-related crashes than GitHub.}
+\important{Finding 2.1}{On both platforms, we find significantly more ML bugs than Python bugs.
+Kaggle exhibits a more significant prevalence of ML-related crashes than GitHub.}